Skip to main content

 • Pale, cool hands and feet

 Some children have a recognizable sickness, such as the flu or chickenpox, before symptoms of myocarditis appear.
-In other cases, children are not noticeably sick before symptoms appear.
+In other cases, children don’t seem sick at all before symptoms appear.
+Sometimes symptoms are mild.

 Testing and diagnosis of myocarditis

 Myocarditis is difficult to diagnose because the symptoms may be mild.
-They also may resemble the symptoms of many other types of illnesses.
+They also may look similar to the symptoms of many other types of illnesses.

-There isn’t one definitive test that tells doctors for sure whether a patient has myocarditis.
-Tests for myocarditis may include:
+There isn’t one specific test that can determine for sure whether a child has myocarditis.
+Instead, your doctor will make a diagnosis based on the results of many tests, which may include:

 Treatment for myocarditis in children

-If your doctor suspects myocarditis, your child will be admitted to the hospital, in most cases to an intensive care unit.
+If your doctor suspects myocarditis, your child will be admitted to the hospital, often to a cardiac intensive care unit (CICU).

 Outlook for myocarditis

-Many patients with myocarditis have a complete recovery, with no long-term damage to the heart.
-In most cases, children can maintain a good quality of life through medicines, limiting physical activity, and careful monitoring of heart function.
+Many children with myocarditis have a complete recovery, with no long-term damage to the heart.
+In most cases, children can maintain a good quality of life through medication, limited physical activity and carefully monitoring heart function.

 Follow-up care for myocarditis

-If your child is diagnosed with myocarditis, he will require continued care from a pediatric cardiologist.
+If your child is diagnosed with myocarditis, they will require continued care from a pediatric cardiologist.

-If the myocarditis didn’t cause permanent damage, your child should visit a pediatric cardiologist once a year, or less frequently, for checkups.
-The doctor will monitor your child's heart function with an electrocardiogram and an echocardiogram to make sure he is healthy.
+If the myocarditis didn’t cause permanent damage, your child should visit a pediatric cardiologist once a year for checkups.
+The cardiologist will monitor your child's heart function with an electrocardiogram and an echocardiogram to make sure their heart is healthy.

-If the myocarditis causes permanent damage, more care will be required.
-How much will depend on the severity of the damage?
+If the myocarditis did cause permanent damage, more care will be required.
 Medications may be needed to help the heart function better.
 In these cases, lifelong care by a cardiologist will be required.

 Why Choose Us